 Taking a solo day trip to Nara from Kyoto

 Last December, I had a day to myself while my family went to Universal Studios Osaka for Harry Potter which I wasn’t interested in.
 Armed with little information, I still popped over to Nara for [half] a day trip, setting off from Kyoto, for the sake of deer, of course.

-There are a lot of deer roaming freely.
+There’s really a lot of deer roaming around freely.